gaurav510610/Employee-Attrition-EDA-ML-PowerBI/README.md

 ## Machine Learning Summary

-Exploratory machine learning models were built to understand the feasibility of predicting employee attrition based on historical HR data
+Exploratory machine learning models were built to understand the feasibility of predicting employee attrition based on historical HR data.

 ### Logistic Regression
 - Accuracy: ~77%